sebranly/template-ts/README.md

     - [ ] `placeholder`
     - [ ] `template`
     - [ ] `sebranly`
+    - [ ] `Sebastien`
+    - [ ] `Branly`

 ## Not supported

 - Creation of `CNAME` for custom domain

+## Development

+### Setup

+- Clone the repository with `git clone git@github.com:sebranly/template-ts.git`
+- Go into the repository (e.g. with `cd`)
+- Make sure you use correct node (`node -v`) and npm (`npm -v`) versions
+- Run `npm ci` to install the dependencies

+### Start

+- To run it locally, run `npm run start`, it has hot reloading
+- To run the test suite (no need to run command above), run `npm run test`

+### Deploy

+- Commit and push your changes to `main` branch, or create a merge request as a PR from your clone to this project's `main` branch
+- Make sure to have followed the following.
+If not, create a new PR.
+  - increase the `WEBSITE_VERSION` from `src/constants/general.ts` file, by following semver
+    - MAJOR version when you make incompatible API changes,
+    - MINOR version when you add functionality in a backwards compatible manner, and
+    - PATCH version when you make backwards compatible bug fixes.
+- Confirm that test suite passes with `npm run test`
+- Then run `npm run deploy`
+- Finally create a new release for this version on [GitHub Releases page](https://github.com/sebranly/template-ts/releases) by adding the changelog